mfouda/epsilon/docs/notebooks/ercot.rst

 in wholesale electricity market, applying a probabilistic model that goes beyond standard point forecasts and is able to represent uncertainty over future possible outcomes.
-In particular, we employ *multiple quantile regression*, a well-established technique from the staistical community, see e.g. `Koenker and Hallock (2001) <http://www.econ.uiuc.edu/~roger/research/rq/QRJEP.pdf>`__.
+In particular, we employ *multiple quantile regression*, a well-established technique, see e.g.
+`Koenker and Hallock
+(2001) <http://www.econ.uiuc.edu/~roger/research/rq/QRJEP.pdf>`__.

 The dataset we will consider is taken from the wholesale electricity